Aliases for SYNGAP1 Gene

 GeneCards Summary for SYNGAP1 Gene

 SYNGAP1 (Synaptic Ras GTPase Activating Protein 1) is a Protein Coding gene.
-Diseases associated with SYNGAP1 include Autosomal Dominant Non-Syndromic Intellectual Disability and Intellectual Disability.
-Among its related pathways are RET signaling and Immune System.
+Diseases associated with SYNGAP1 include Autosomal Dominant Non-Syndromic Intellectual Disability and Venous Malformations, Multiple Cutaneous And Mucosal.
+Among its related pathways are RET signaling and HIV Life Cycle.
 GO annotations related to this gene include GTPase activator activity and SH3 domain binding.
 An important paralog of this gene is RASAL2.

 UniProtKB/Swiss-Prot for SYNGAP1 Gene